marcinmatys/edu-quiz-3/README.md

 - **backend/**: Python FastAPI + SQLite (API server)

 The backend is organized for future scalability, with distinct modules for routers, models, schemas, database connections, and core configuration.

+For more detailed information about the backend structure, API endpoints, testing procedures, and rate limiting configuration, see the [Backend README](backend/README.md).

+For comprehensive database management options, including GUI tools, command-line interfaces, debug endpoints, and programmatic access via SQLAlchemy, refer to the [Database Documentation](backend/README-db.md).

 ## Getting Started Locally